 - A non-damaging, non-irritating formula.
 The best hair color products leave won't fry your hair or inflame your skin when used as directed.
 Some actually leave hair shinier than before, users say.

 Know before you go

 Do you want a dramatic change?
-For the best results with boxed home hair color kits, stick with hues that are no more than two shades lighter or darker than your current color.
+For the best results with boxed home hair color kits, stick with hues that are no more than two shades lighter or darker (three shades maximum) than your current color.
 Anything more dramatic warrants a trip to the salon.